kamal-nabhan/Boston-Housing-Prices/README.md

 # Boston Housing Prices Prediction

+## Predicting Median value of owner-occupied homes

+The aim of this assignment is to learn the application of machine learning algorithms to data sets.
+This involves learning what data means, how to handle data, training, cross validation, prediction, testing your model, etc.

+This dataset contains information collected by the U.S Census Service concerning housing in the area of Boston Mass.
+It was obtained from the StatLib archive, and has been used extensively throughout the literature to benchmark algorithms.
+The data was originally published by Harrison, D. and Rubinfeld, D.L.
+Hedonic prices and the demand for clean air', J. Environ.
+Economics & Management, vol.5, 81-102, 1978.

+The dataset is small in size with only 506 cases.
+It can be used to predict the median value of a home, which is done here.
+There are 14 attributes in each case of the dataset.
+They are:

 In this kernel, I have built 7 regression models using Boston Housing Dataset.
 These are linear, polynomial, ridge, lasso, svr, decision tree and random forest regression.
 Then measured and visualized the performance of the models.

 Attribute Information: